-December 17, 2019
+December 13, 2021

-2019-A: Report Preparation Significant Deficiency
+2021-001: Report Preparation Significant Deficiency

-Criteria: Management of Eureka County Television District, State of Nevada (the District)

-is responsible for establishing and maintaining an effective system of internal control over financial reporting.
-One of the key components of an effective system of internal control is a finance staff with adequate resources available to prepare the financial statements in accordance with generally accepted accounting principles.
+Criteria: Management of Eureka County Television District, State of Nevada (the District) is responsible for establishing and maintaining an effective system of internal control over financial reporting.
+One of the key components of an effective system of internal control is a finance staff with adequate resources available to prepare the financial statements in accordance with generally accepted accounting principles and to be capable of maintaining accounting records that do not require adjustments as part of the audit process.